SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ![](https://i.ibb.co/2YNsSwzS/shooting-star-in-recruitments-inclusivity.jpg)

 You will feel frustrated about all the time and effort you put for these people, but remember:
-- **Even if people were temporary, they still contributed to the activity of the club for the time that they were there, and that's enough.**
+- **Even if these people were temporary, they still contributed to the activity of the club while they were here, and that's enough.**
 - You did your part, you provided value to them, and your effort contributed towards the vision of the Debsoc.
 - Every bit that you did, made you slightly better at debating, slightly better at organizing, and more knowledgeable of how people management works.